bsccf/Uni-notes/Mechanics structures and materials/Materials/3 Failure of materials/7 Corrosion/Corrosion.md

 Was going to embed it but it's too long:
 [[types of corrosion]]

-### M
+### More stuff
-Although all of these processes kinda suck, not all corrosion
+Although all of these processes kinda suck, not all corrosion is bad, people are creative and have found methods of using it to our advantage.